jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 ); // logs "Maria likes Raindrops on roses and whiskers on kittens​"
 ```

-The difference is that `apply` takes an array of arguments after the `this` arg.
+The difference is that `apply` takes an array of arguments after the `this` argument.
 (Before we had `...` this was the only way to dynamically pass up a list of arguments to a function.)

 Both of these functions are one time things though.